19 October 2021

 The concept of hexagonal architecture was first introduced in 2005 by an American computer scientist Alistair Cockburn, well known also for his contributions to the Agile movement.

-Cockburn reached a conclusion that the core application interacts with its various user interfaces or databases in a remarkably similar way.
-Therefore, all of these are external entities that can be separated from the core app and made to communicate with it in a technology-agnostic way.
+Cockburn reached a conclusion that the core application interacts with the user interface or databases or automated test in a remarkably similar way.
+Therefore, all of these external systems can be separated from the core app / business logic and made to communicate with it in a technology-agnostic way.

 Sounds confusing?
-It will all be clear when we take the concept under a microscope.
+It will all be clear when we take the concept of the hexagonal architecture under a microscope.

 Hexagonal architecture – let’s break it down!